-Together with Dr. Roy Wehrle (University of Illinois-Springfield, emeritus) and Dr. Don Wuebbles (University of Illinois at Urbana-Champaign), Greenleaf Communities is pleased to release its latest report, Addressing Climate Change Using a Carbon Tax & Dividend Plan Within a Global Compact.
-This work builds on the National Energy Transition Plan, released last year, which compared the merits of carbon tax and dividend plans and identified a path forward for the United States to rapidly decarbonize while ensuring a fair transition.
+Together with Dr. Roy Wehrle (University of Illinois-Springfield, emeritus) and Dr. Don Wuebbles (University of Illinois at Urbana-Champaign), Greenleaf Communities is pleased to release its report, Addressing Climate Change Using a Carbon Tax & Dividend Plan Within a Global Compact.
+This work builds on the National Energy Transition Plan, which compared the merits of carbon tax and dividend plans and identified a path forward for the United States to rapidly decarbonize while ensuring a fair transition.
 This new report combines a domestic climate policy with a new international approach, led by the U.S., to protect current and future generations from catastrophic climate impacts.
 In our effort to contribute to policy solutions, we offer this brief entitled, U.S. Climate Policy Driving Foreign Policy.

-Read Addressing Climate Change Using a Carbon Tax & Dividend Plan Within a Global Compact (includes a National Energy Transition Plan).
-A summary of the report is available here.
+Addressing Climate Change Using a Carbon Tax & Dividend Plan Within a Global Compact (includes a National Energy Transition Plan) - A summary of the report is available here.

 For more information, please contact Francine van den Brandeler at firstname.lastname@example.org.